myste1tainn/ngDraggable/README.md

 </div>
 ```

-### Composition
-The module comprises of 2 controllers and 1 service namely:
-`draggableObject`, `dropTarget`, and `$drag`.
-Mostly, you'll be interacting with the service

 ### Getting Controllers
 You can access the controllers by using the `$drag` through service injection
 `$drag.$getDraggedObject()` and `$drag.$getDropTarget()`